-MAN 4583 Project Management (DS) (3).
+MAN 4583 Project Management (IS) (3).
 Methods and cases to measure, evaluate, plan and improve productivity in business and service organizations; also methods on how to manage projects.
-Prerequisites: A grade of "C" or higher in CGS3300 or equivalent, 60 credit hours earned.
+Prerequisite: 45 credit hours earned; Business students or Project Management Minors only.